Guanqilu/628-module2-TUE-group2/README.md

 ### model BIC_forward  is the best considering the F statistics and adjusted R square.
  If we only use 2 variables:
  The model is BODYFAT = 0.73*ABDOMEN  -2.03* WRIST - 11.2
- Then we try to use just 1 independent variables.
+ ps.If we try to use just 1 independent variables.
- The final model should be BODYFAT = 0.617*ABDOMEN  - 38
+ BODYFAT = 0.617*ABDOMEN  - 38

 # Shiny App (code in code folder)